IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 ```
 {: .source}

 # Default values

-Although most of the functions have many arguments, you usually call them using only a few of them.
-This means that the other arguments of the function have default values.
-To define arguments with default values in the function, you have to use the assign (=) symbol when you define them.
+Although most of the functions have many arguments, you usually call them using only a few.
+This means that the other arguments of the function have *default* values.
+To define arguments with default values in the function, you have to use the assign (=) symbol when you define them:
 ```matlab
 function myprint(a,b=1,c=10)
     println("a:",a," b:",b," c:",c)